Jayesh-JainX/IoT-Temperature-Monitoring-System-with-Mobile-App-Integration/code/README.md

 2. Open the Blynk app on your mobile device and navigate to the project dashboard.

-3. Use the widgets to control the LEDs and monitor connectivity.
+3. Use the widgets to display temperature readings and monitor connectivity.

 4. Test different scenarios and functionalities to ensure proper operation.